Andy Kin On Wong PhD

 In addition, I collaborate on a number of other multi-centre studies including the Study of Osteoporotic Fractures (SOF) in Women, the Osteoporotic Fractures in Men Study (MrOS), and the Osteoarthritis Initiative (OAI) led by colleagues at UCSF.

 I am specialized in diagnostic methods and longitudinal studies – in particular, bio/imaging marker tool development, reliability assessment, and disease risk prediction.
-My research studies cover a broad range of statistical methods including multivariable linear modeling, competitive risk/survival analyses, conditional process modeling (moderation), causal inference (mediation), factor analyses, and structural equation modeling.
+My research studies cover a broad range of statistical methods including multivariable linear modeling, competing risk/survival analyses, conditional process modeling (moderation), causal inference (mediation), factor analyses, structural equation modeling, and machine learning (variable selection, decision tree, neural networks).

-Assistant Scientist, Toronto General Hospital Research Institute (TGHRI)
+Assistant Scientist, JDMI, Toronto General Hospital Research Institute (TGHRI)

 - Assistant Clinical Professor (Adjunct), Department of Medicine, McMaster University